department-of-veterans-affairs/va.gov-team/products/content-localization/Research/multilingual-research-2021/conversation-guide.md

   - When you go online, what type of device do you usually use (like a desktop computer, laptop, or mobile phone)?

-_[If family member or caregiver: Follow-up questions for family members and caregivers]_
-  - Can you tell me about any VA benefits or services that you, or the Veteran, use or have used in the past?
+_[If family member or caregiver: Follow-up questions for family members and caregivers]_ **- Can you tell me about any VA benefits or services that you, or the Veteran, use or have used in the past?**
-  - Do you help the Veteran manage any of their benefits or services?
-Tell me more.
+  **- Do you help the Veteran manage any of their benefits or services?
+Tell me more.**
   - How often do you or the Veteran use VA.gov to learn about, apply for, or manage benefits and services?
   - Do you or the Veteran have an account (like DS Logon, My HealtheVet, or ID.me) to sign in to VA.gov?
   - When you go online, what type of device do you usually use (like a desktop computer, laptop, or mobile phone)?